Alkahest to Present Results from Phase 2a Open Label Study of AKST4290 in wet AMD at Retina World Congress

 Location: Fort Lauderdale Marriott Harbor Beach Hotel

 The AKST4290-201 study is a Phase 2a clinical trial designed to evaluate the therapeutic effects and safety of a six-week oral treatment regimen of AKST4290 in patients with newly diagnosed wet AMD who are naïve to any treatment.
 The AKST4290-202 study is a parallel Phase 2a clinical trial designed to evaluate the therapeutic effects and safety of the same treatment regimen in patients with refractory wet AMD no longer responding to anti-VEGF therapy.
-Data from AKST4920-202 will be presented later in 2019.
+Data from AKST4290-202 will be presented later in 2019.
 The majority of patients across both studies experienced improvement in best-corrected visual acuity (BCVA), and there were no severe or serious adverse events reported.

 In December 2018, Alkahest announced positive top-line data from both Phase 2a studies of AKST4290.
 AKST4290 was found to be safe and well tolerated with gains in visual acuity for both treatment-naïve and treatment refractory patient groups.